wix-incubator/eslint-plugin-lodash/docs/rules/chaining.md

 ## Rule Details

-This rule allows users to enforce a specific style: either always use chaining (starting a certain length) or never.
+This rule allows users to enforce a specific style:
+- `always`: Always use chaining over a certain length
+- `never`: Always use composition over a certain length
+- `implicit`: Only report on composition if it can be replaced with an implict chain.

 ## Options
 This rule takes two arguments.
-The first is the mode: `always` or `never` (default is `never`).
+The first is the mode: `always`,  `never` or `implicit` (default is `never`).

 ### never
 When the rule is set to `never`, any use of `_()` or `_.chain()` is prohibited.